🧠Working With AI the Right Way | Communication Skills — Intent, Structure & One-Step Clarity — Chapter Seven

 Silence forces guessing.

-Feedback reduces it.
+Feedback prevents it.

-Requests that bundle multiple needs create conflict.
+Requests that combine multiple goals create internal conflict.

 The system must choose between:

-explaining vs concluding
+Explaining vs concluding

-summarizing vs detailing
+Summarizing vs detailing

-teaching vs executing
+Teaching vs executing

 This creates overload.

-Communication discipline prevents this by isolating intent.
+Communication discipline isolates intent.

-Communication Is a Skill, Not a Prompt Trick
+Communication Is a Skill, Not a Trick

-Clear intent.
+Clear intent

-Defined scope.
+Defined scope

-Sequenced steps.
+Sequenced steps

-Feedback loops.
+Feedback loops

-They are fundamentals.
+These are fundamentals.

 The system performs best when treated as a collaborator, not a mind reader.